jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 Any Abstract Factory class diagram that includes at least two concrete factories and two dependencies will have lines crossing each other, because the __2+ Factory/2+ Dependency Abstract Factory__ has a [complete 3-to-3 bipartite graph]( https://en.wikipedia.org/wiki/Complete_bipartite_graph), which I know cannot be planar due to [Kuratowski's Theorem](https://en.wikipedia.org/wiki/Kuratowski%27s_theorem) thanks to [Professor Johnson](https://en.wikipedia.org/wiki/Donald_B._Johnson), my graph theory professor in college.

-My diagrams have been planar, since I limited them to one concrete Factory.
+My previous diagrams have been planar, since I limited them to one concrete Factory.
 Here’s my complete design with all three `LauncherSystems` added:

 <img src="/assets/AbstractFactory8.png" alt="Non-Planar Diagram" width = "100%" align="center" style="padding-right: 35px;">

+<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/30/Piet_Mondrian%2C_1942_-_Broadway_Boogie_Woogie.jpg/800px-Piet_Mondrian%2C_1942_-_Broadway_Boogie_Woogie.jpg" alt="Broadway Boogie Woogie" title="Image Source: By Piet Mondrian - Transferred from en.wikipedia to Commons., Public Domain, https://commons.wikimedia.org/w/index.php?curid=37640791" width = "20%" align="right" style="padding: 35px;">

 My complete diagram has so many crossing lines that it reminds me [Broadway Boogie Woogie](https://en.wikipedia.org/wiki/Broadway_Boogie_Woogie) by [Piet Mondrian]( https://en.wikipedia.org/wiki/Piet_Mondrian)

-<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/30/Piet_Mondrian%2C_1942_-_Broadway_Boogie_Woogie.jpg/800px-Piet_Mondrian%2C_1942_-_Broadway_Boogie_Woogie.jpg" alt="Broadway Boogie Woogie" title="Image Source: By Piet Mondrian - Transferred from en.wikipedia to Commons., Public Domain, https://commons.wikimedia.org/w/index.php?curid=37640791" width = "20%" align="right" style="padding: 35px;">

-I color coded my diagram differently.
+I color coded thsi diagram differently.
 Usually I use green for interfaces, blue for implementation, purple for configuration and red for externals.
-That’s still the case in the Abstract section, but the colors below the line take on one time meaning so that it’s a little easier to keep track of the relationships between cohesive classes, especially in the many crossing lines:
+That’s still the case in the Abstract section, but the colors below the red dashed horizontal line take on one time meaning so that it’s a little easier to keep track of the relationships between cohesive classes, especially in the many crossing lines:
 * Red is for the Rifle/Bullet classes.
 * Green is for Bazooka/BazookaShell classes.
 * Purple is for Bow/Arrows classes.